AuroraArc/qubit-feature-analysis/README.md

 ## Discussion
 ### 1. Weak Predictive Power and Correlations
 The analysis of qubit features revealed a weak predictive power for error rates, particularly when utilizing linear and low-order polynomial models.
-Despite this limitation, a stronger correlation among qubits compared to across time was found.
+Despite this limitation, a stronger correlation was observed when using an individual qubit as a datapoint rather than every time period being a datapoint.
 This emphasizes the complex interactions between qubits and the challenges associated with predicting error rates solely based on temporal data.

 ### 2. Limitations
 #### 2.1 Limited Dataset